-Any member of the class Arachnida, primarily carnivorous arthropods having a well-developed head, a hard external skeleton, and four pairs of walking legs.
-Spiders and scorpions have a segmented body, but daddy longlegs, ticks, and mites do not.
-Arachnids range in size from tiny mites (0.003 in.
-[0.08 mm] long) to the 8-in.
-(21-cm) black scorpion of Africa.
-As arachnids grow, they molt several times (seemolting).
-Most are unable to digest food internally; instead, they inject their prey with digestive fluids and suck the liquefied remains.
+The term arachnid refers to a class of animals that includes spiders, scorpions, mites, and ticks.
+Most arachnids have a segmented body divided into two regions, with the front part bearing four pairs of legs, but no antennae.
+They have a hard external skeleton and range in size from the mite, which is 0.003-in (0.08-mm) long, to the 8-in (21-cm) black scorpion of Africa.
+As arachnids grow, they molt, or shed their skin, several times.
+Arachnids are primarily carnivorous, but most are unable to digest food internally, instead they inject their prey with digestive fluids, then suck the liquefied remains.
 Arachnids are found worldwide in nearly every habitat.
-Most groups are free-living, but some mites and ticks are parasitic and can carry serious diseases of animals and humans.
-Venomous spiders and scorpions also may pose a danger to humans.
-However, most arachnids are harmless and prey on insect pests.
+Some mites and ticks are parasitic and can carry diseases.
+Venomous spiders and scorpions also may pose a danger to humans, but most arachnids are harmless and prey only on insects.